lgrqvst/lgrqvst.com-hugo/content/page/todo/index.md

 - [ ] Default header image for posts
 - [ ] Consider adding header images to the existing posts (all or some)
 - [x] Comments on posts
+- [ ] Add a _Show comments_ button and stop Disqus section from loading until user presses the button
 - [ ] Show tags on post single view
 - [ ] Show categories on post single view
 - [x] Put the author name somewhere on posts